KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 In other words, requests/responses have the same multiplayer, offline, real-time sync properties as the rest of the app.

-This pattern can be wrapped up in a fairly standard looking mutation function e.g. `const {res, error} = await updateName({ name: "fred" })`
+This pattern can be wrapped up in a standard mutation function e.g. `const {res, error} = await updateName({ name: "fred" })`

 Jazz also lets you restrict writes to certain object fields to a specific role.
 Sensitive information would be marked read-only for clients who would need to request the server to update them.

 ### Local-First DX is Still Being Explored

 Beyond the question of _can_ you build any application with local-first tools, there’s still the question of whether devs will _want_ to.

-* Do advantages make it worth learning a new stack and migrating applications?
+- Do advantages make it worth learning a new stack and migrating applications?
-* There’s a lot of missing gaps still — what will a full production DX for a local-first toolchain look like?
+- There’s a lot of missing gaps still — what will a full production DX for a local-first toolchain look like?
-* How complex will it feel to build a simple app?
+- How complex will it feel to build a simple app?
-* Is there enough demand to fund all the new libraries and products that’ll need to be built?
+- Is there enough demand to fund all the new libraries and products that’ll need to be built?

 The success of Figma, Superhuman, and Linear suggest these issues will get solved in time.

 ## What Approaches are People Exploring Now?